-Table 27 VT Emulator Descriptions (Continued)
+Table 26 VT Emulator Descriptions (Continued)

-Key Description CTRL ALT CTRL Press and release the CTRL key to activate the keypad alternate CTRL functions.
-The icon appears in the status bar.
-Press the Blue key followed by the CTRL key to activate the keypad alternate ALT functions.
-The icon appears in the status bar.
+Key Description CTRL Press and release the CTRL key to activate the keypad alternate CTRL ALT functions.
+The $^{f C}$ icon appears in the status bar.
+CTRL Press the Blue key followed by the CTRL key to activate the keypad alternate ALT functions.
+The $f A$ icon appears in the status bar.
 SHIFT Press and release the SHIFT key to activate the keypad alternate SHIFT functions.
-1. Press the SHIFT key once to put the keyboard into Shift mode.
+SHIFT 1.
+Press the SHIFT key once to put the keyboard into Shift mode.
 The icon appears in the status bar.
 After you press another key, the keypad returns to the non-shift state.
 2. Press and release the SHIFT key twice to enable the Shift Lock state.
-The icon appears in the status bar.
+The $oldsymbol{oldsymbol{oldsymbol{1}}}$ icon appears in the status bar.
 3. Press and release the SHIFT key again to disable the Shift Lock state.
-The icon clears.
-Period/Decimal Point • Produces a period for alpha entries and decimal point for numeric entries.
-Diamond Provides a 3x3 matrix on the screen with nine additional symbols.
+The 1 icon clears.
+Period/Decimal Point Produces a period for alpha entries and decimal point for numeric entries. $\overline{}$ Diamond Provides a 3x3 matrix on the screen with nine additional symbols.
 With a single tap, you can select via touch input or the keyboard, 1-9 numerical keys.
 Double tapping the Diamond key locks the 3x3 grid, and you can select multiple keys.
 Pressing the Diamond key a third time closes the 3x3 matrix.
-You can modify the symbols in the 3x3 matrix using the StageNow utility in the KeyMappingMgr settings. £ : € 1 Enter 🗸 Executes a selected item or function.
+You can modify the symbols in the 3x3 matrix using the StageNow utility in the KeyMappingMgr settings.
+7 8 9 1 [] 4 5 6 £ : € 1 2 3 ~ @ This is the default symbol layout for this keyboard.
+Enter Executes a selected item or function.